azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - **Container Id**: Enter messagestore.

     - **Partition Key**: Enter a partition key such as **/username**.
         >**Note**: Pick a field in this schema.
-Otherwise, you will have no documents in the CosmoDB container.
-Below is a sample of the messages stored in the CosmoDB at a later part in the lab.
+Otherwise, you will have no documents in the Cosmo DB container.
+Below is a sample of the messages stored in the Cosmo DB at a later part in the lab.

         ![Displaying all of the configuration fields in a message document](media/2019-03-21-13-18-47.png "Possible fields to partition on.")